 If you are considering or are involved in a class-action lawsuit over your aviation injury, call us.
 Our expert aviation attorney team can help ensure that you make the right choices regarding your representation, whether you choose to hire us or not.

 People often feel victimized twice when an aviation accident occurs, first through the event itself, and again by the process of collecting damages.
 We understand that the issues surrounding your case are very complex.
 We do our best to make the process as easy as possible for injured people.
 Your Winters & Yonker Tampa aviation accident lawyer will aggressively argue your case and fight to get you all the money you deserve for the extent of your injury.

 If you or someone you love has become injured in an airplane accident or crash, you may be entitled to collect significant compensation for the resultant injuries.
 Injuries on an airplane can have a number of causes.
 The hazards evident on the plane itself can be grounds for a personal injury claim, even if there was no larger catastrophic event.
-Call an experienced Tampa aviation accident lawyer at Winters & Yonker at (813) 223-6200 or online immediately if your aviation injury resulted from any of the following:
+Call an experienced Tampa aviation accident lawyer at Winters & Yonker immediately if your aviation injury resulting from any of the following:

 A large number of in-flight injuries are the result of luggage falling from overhead bins.
 Thousands of people are injured from falling bags, boxes, suitcases, boxes, and other carry-on objects each year.
 Under some circumstances, injuries that result from falling luggage can be severe and long-term.
 A blow to the head by heavy luggage or luggage falling and injuring shoulders, hands, arms, legs, and feet are also common.

 It is the flight attendants’ duty to be certain that all carry-ons are properly secured prior to take-off.
 In other words, they are responsible for taking reasonable measures to prevent injuries.
 When they fail to do so, a case of negligence exists.